Pussycat Doll Ashley Roberts Exposes Chest In Slipped Down Robe

 "So beautiful," another fan wrote alongside a heart emoji.

-“Only one word comes to mind…..PHWOOOOOOOOOOOAAAAAAAAAAR!,” a third comment read.
+"Only one word comes to mind.....PHWOOOOOOOOOOOAAAAAAAAAAR!" a third comment read.

-“Ashley roberts wow girl,” another fan wrote alongside a fire and heart eye emoji.
+"Ashley roberts wow girl," a fourth admirer wrote alongside a fire and heart eye emoji.

-The former Strictly Come Dancing star previously revealed how she’s been spending her time in lockdown in another stunning Instagram upload.
-Ashley flaunted her impressive flexibility when she did a headstand in her underwear to tell fans she was having to practice yoga at home.
+The former Strictly Come Dancing star previously revealed how she's been spending her time in lockdown in another stunning Instagram upload.
+Ashley showcased her impressive flexibility when she did a headstand in her underwear to share with fans that she was having to practice yoga at home.

-“Nah-imma-stay in kinda day.
-That yoga from home situ,” she captioned the collection of images, which showed her doing her favorite moves in her kitchen as well as a close up of a large crystal.
+"Nah-imma-stay in kinda day.
+That yoga from home situ," she captioned the collection of images, which captured her doing her favorite moves in her kitchen as well as a close-up of a large crystal.